CougarTasker/reinforcement-learning-msci-project/notes/diary.md

    - completed grid world display widget
  - (Thu 23)
    - Added button that progresses the state over time.
-   - Created methods to provide the value information to the view, allowing for visualisation.
+   - Created methods to provide the Q-value information to the view, allowing for visualisation.
+ - (Fri 24)
+   - Started adding Q-value visualisation code,
+   - Optimised value iteration code with numba
+   - Reworked how cells are provided their information

+### Week 11 (27/11/23)

+ - (Mon 27) Created tooltip to provide state value information and fixed origin inconsistency from the move to tkinter.
+ - (Tue 28) Completed system for allowing the user to select between different types of displays
-   -
+ - (Wed 29)
+   - Improved code `README` and improved usability
+   - Implemented the Q-learning agent with
+   - Added simultaneous agents to speed up learning
+   - Added opening to project report